locka99/cpp-to-rust-book/debugging_rust/index.md

 # Debugging Rust

-Rust compiles in to machine code the same as C and benefits from sharing the same ABI and compiler backend formats as C/C++.
+Rust compiles into machine code the same as C and benefits from sharing the same ABI and compiler backend formats as C/C++.

 Consequently, it is possible to debug compiled Rust in the same way as C/C++.
 So if you built your Rust executable a gcc compatible binary format you can just invoke gdb on it: